Back to blog

 Is Ollama the best way to run Gemma 4?

 Only if your goal is a local API or app integration.
-It is useful, but not automatically the best beginner path.
+It is useful, but it is still not automatically the best first Gemma 4 path.

 Why does Gemma 4 behave differently across runtimes?